-If you are in a situation where you must say something on the spot to a media representative, DO NOT RESPOND: "No comment."
+If you are put on the spot and must say something to a media representative:

-DO SAY: "My name is , and I work at Tarlton as (state your title/role).
-I have no details about the incident you are asking about.
-However, Laura Lusson, our communications director will respond to your questions.
+• DO NOT SAY: No comment.
+DO SAY: "My name is, and I work at Tarlton as a (state your title/role).
+I have no details about what you are asking about.
+Laura Lusson, Tarlton communications director will respond to your questions.
 You can reach her directly at 314-633-3493."